10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 10. Provide the reader with support and feedback

-On any website, the reader should be only a click away from being able to contact the organization.
-Contact facilities may involve email, telephone, callback, or chat support.
-A "Help" link is particularly necessary where the reader is faced with a complex task.
+On any website, the reader should be only a click away from being able to contact the organisation.
+Contact facilities may involve email, telephone, call-back, or customer chat support.
+A “Help” link is particularly necessary if the reader is faced with a complex task.

 Host Gator